YanKolev/LLM_Local_Linux_Memos/LFS151/notes.md

 - Vultr is a paid offering; however (as of October 2023), it has a free offering through free credit, limited to the first 30 days of a newly opened account, aimed to encourage users to explore the Vultr Cloud Compute and Cloud Storage services and to become familiar with its most popular options and features.

 ---

+#### Platform as a Service

+---

+##### PaaS Overview

+- Platform as a Service (PaaS) is a cloud service model representing a class of cloud computing services that allow users to develop, run, and manage applications while concealing the tasks involved in the management of the underlying infrastructure.
+With PaaS, users are able to concentrate their efforts on building their applications, which is a great benefit to developers.

+- Users have a choice between managed and self-managed PaaS solutions.
+Managed PaaS solutions are hosted by cloud computing providers like Amazon AWS, Microsoft Azure, Google Cloud Platform (GCP), IBM Cloud, and Oracle Cloud, while an on-premises PaaS can be deployed as a self-managed solution, using a platform such as Red Hat OpenShift.
+Such a Platform benefits the end user by abstracting infrastructure provisioning and application runtime dependencies installation, configuration, and maintenance.

+- PaaS can be deployed on top of IaaS or independently on VMs, bare-metal servers, and containers.

+---

+##### Cloud Foundry

+- Cloud Foundry (CF) is an open source Platform as a Service (PaaS) framework aimed at developers in large organizations, that is portable to any cloud, highly interoperable, has an architecture supporting any programming language, and integrates easily with various cloud and on-premises tools.
+In addition to supporting any type of application, it provides means for these applications to access external resources through application services gateway.

+- While CF can be deployed on-premises, it is recommended to install it on one of the supported IaaS, such as Amazon AWS, Microsoft Azure, Google Cloud Platform (GCP), IBM Cloud, OpenStack, or VMware vSphere.
+Stable Cloud Foundry releases are also available through several certified commercial distributions as well, such as Atos Cloud Foundry, Cloud.gov, SAP Cloud Platform, VMware Tanzu (formerly known as Pivotal Cloud Foundry), or others.

+- CF aims to address challenges faced by developers in large organizations through a collection of customized technologies.
+Popular core components such as the Cloud Foundry API, CF CLI, Korifi, Garden, Diego, Eirini, Paketo Buildpacks, Stratos UI, together with BOSH, Quarks, and a set of extensions such as the Open Service Broker API make up the Cloud Foundry platform.

+---

+##### Cloud Foundry BOSH

+- Cloud Foundry BOSH is an open source tool for release engineering, deployment, lifecycle management, and monitoring of complex distributed systems, enabling developers to easily version, package and deploy software in a reproducible manner.

+- BOSH aims to ease the process of building and administering consistently similar environments from development to staging and production.
+BOSH was designed to be the one tool to solve versioning, packaging, and reproducible software deployments as a whole, a collection of activities otherwise performed by tools such as Chef, Puppet, and Docker in various non-standard approaches.

+---

+**Cloud Foundry CLI (cf push)**

+- This command is highly customizable, however, it can be easily run with default settings even by novice users of the Cloud Foundry platform.
+It supports popular programming languages such as Java, Node.js, Python, PHP, Go, Ruby, and .Net, but it can be extended to support additional languages and developer frameworks through community-developed buildpacks.

+---

+**Cloud Native Could Foundry- Kofiri**

+- Converting CF into a cloud native tool is not an effortless process, however, the result is a CF project named Korifi.
+It is a CF offering redesigned from the ground up for another platform, Kubernetes, a popular container orchestrator.

+- The Korifi project aims to abstract CF components and dependency configuration, enabling the developer to focus on building applications.
+This further helps to widen the environment options where CF can be deployed, as containers and container orchestrators are platforms supported by a large array of cloud services, IaaS, and certified solution providers.

+---

+##### Red Hat OpenShift

+- It is built on top of the container technology orchestrated by Kubernetes.
+OpenShift can be deployed in the cloud as a managed service or as a self-managed deployment on a public or private cloud optimized to run containers and Kubernetes.

+- It can be Managed (with AWS, IBM cloud, Azure), self-managed, Red hat Container platform, Red hat Kubernetes engine.

+---